TritonVM/triton-vm/specification/arithmetization.md

 1. (`jsp` does not change and `jso` does not change and `jsd` does not change and the current instruction `ci` is `call`), *or*
 1. (`jsp` does not change and the current instruction `ci` is `return`).

-Written as Conjunctive Normal Form, the same constraints can be expressed as:
+Written as Disjunctive Normal Form, the same constraints can be expressed as:
 1. The jump stack pointer `jsp` increases by 1 or the jump stack pointer `jsp` does not change
 1. The jump stack pointer `jsp` increases by 1 or the jump stack origin `jso` does not change or current instruction `ci` is `return`
 1. The jump stack pointer `jsp` increases by 1 or the jump stack destination `jsd` does not change or current instruction `ci` is `return`